-And if you simply can’t stomach the idea of adding any extra cables to your system, you could consider a turntable that outputs via Bluetooth, which most soundbars and soundbases (including the four mentioned above) can receive.
+And if you simply can’t stomach the idea of adding any extra cables to your system, you could consider a turntable that outputs via Bluetooth, which most soundbars and soundbases (including the two mentioned above) can receive.
 Good-sounding Bluetooth turntables are still rather rare, and there’s an inevitable drop-off in sound quality compared to using cables, but if that’s the route you want to go down you could take a look at Sony’s five-star PS-LX310BT (£200), or if you really want to splash the cash then there's the £1499 Cambridge Audio Alva TT.

 How to add a turntable to an AV receiver

 The great thing about an AV receiver (or AV amplifier) is that it has lots of inputs for all manner of audio and video devices, and connecting a turntable is not a problem.
 In fact, many AV receivers have a built-in phono stage, allowing you to connect any standard turntable directly.
-All of Denon’s current line of AV receivers from the AVR-X1500H up have a phono stage, for example – simply connect your new deck to the ‘phono’ input and you’re sorted.
+All of Denon’s current line of AV receivers have a phono stage, for example – simply connect your new deck to the ‘phono’ input and you’re sorted.

 However, the phono stage of an AV receiver will often fall short of the performance of an external phono stage or one built into a turntable.
 It’s worth taking this into account if you’re serious about sound quality.